aminakano/balloon_game/Computer/init-setup.md

+# How to set up node.js on a new Mac

 Setting up a new PC is kind of a pain since I haven't done initial setups for many years.
 So here I wrote for how to/ what to set up on a brand-new Mac as a developer in 2020.